priyanka-111-droid/100daysofcode/Day010/README.md

 In task 1,make the following changes

-* In function,format_name(first_name,last_name) make sure that user does not enter empty first name or last name,if they do,print "You didn't provide valid inputs."
+* In function,format_name(first_name,last_name) make sure that user does not enter empty first name or last name,if they do,return "You didn't provide valid inputs."

 * Also make program user defined (user should be able to enter their first name and last name)